octathorp/x04g_tools/howtos/FlashCustomImages.md

 ### Installing system

 Disconnect device from PC, and press three upper buttons to reconnect it.
 After 5 seconds release the mute button and leave the other two buttons pressed until the text "No command" shows on the screen.
-Press mute and volume + buttons several times until the usual recovery menu appears.
+Kepp mute pressed and press volume + button once to reveal the usual recovery menu.
 Select "Reboot to bootloader".

 Once in fastboot mode, execute the following commands: